Georgian grammar: Morphosyntactic alignment

 Georgian syntax and verb agreement are largely those of a nominative–accusative language.
-That is, the subject of an intransitive verb and the subject of a transitive verb are treated alike when it comes to word order within the sentence, and agreement marks on verbs complex.
+That is, the subject of an intransitive verb and the subject of a transitive verb are treated alike when it comes to word order within the sentence, and agreement marks in the verb complex.
 Nominative–accusative alignment is one of the two major morphosyntactic alignments, along with ergative-absolutive.

 However, Georgian case morphology (that is, the declension of nouns using case marks) does not always coincide with verbal alignment.
 Georgian has often been said to exhibit split ergativity; morphologically speaking, it is said that it mostly behaves like an ergative–absolutive language in the Series II ("aorist") screeves.
 That means that the subject of an intransitive verb will take the same case markings as the direct object of a transitive verb.
 However, this is not a fully accurate representation.

 This is because Georgian has yet another level of split ergativity.
 In the aorist series, intransitive verbs behave differently.
 Second conjugation verbs behave as would normally be expected in an ergative language; the subject is declined in the least-marked case, the nominative case (terminologically equivalent in this instance to absolutive cases in other languages).
 Third conjugation verbs behave as if they belonged to an accusative system; the most-marked case (the ergative) marks the subject.
 The division between second and third conjugations is a convenient way to remember the difference, but in fact they both contain intransitive verbs, and as a whole the behaviour of these verbs follows an active alignment.
 In an active language, intransitive verbs are subdivided into two classes.
 The division is usually based on semantic criteria regarding the nature of the subject and the verb; for example, if the subject identifies an agent (an active or intentional performer of the action of the verb), then it might be marked with one case (e.g. the ergative), while if the subject identifies an experiencer of the event or one who does not actively initiate it, then it might be marked with another case (e.g. the absolutive or nominative).
 What might be called the "most active" case, then, marks the subject of a transitive verb, while the "least active" or "most patientive" case is that used to mark a direct object.
 This is precisely what happens in Georgian, in the restricted environment of the second or third conjugation verbs in the aorist series.